airlift/airlift/reporting/README.md

 If the attribute is not to be exported to JMX, the `@Reported` annotation may be used instead.

-A getter annotated with either `@Gauge` or `@Reported` must return either a number or boolean.
 Returning `null` causes the metric to not be reported that minute.
+For `Long`, `Integer` and `Short`, returning either `MAX_VALUE` or `MIN_VALUE` causes the metric to not be reported that minute.
+For `Double` and `Float`, returning either a NaN or Infinite value causes the metric to not be reported that minute.

+Boolean values are reported as 1 for true and 0 for false.
+Non-numeric values have the value of their `toString()` method reported as strings.

 Nested objects
 --------------